anon-blue/anon.blue/README.txt

                                                                            bkjsh
 asjkcbskajhjskbcjskaxhjskahcjksbjakdhjksabxjksachsajbjskabcjksbjpoipoidwidbhbjpg
-dbshabdjxhbjhbxbjasdhbjhvfjhv  windows  rrewetqwyget fygdhgksjagdksjdddhellow wo rld          hello world ! your computer is qjwkajdhkuhkjkuhkjbkuhkjh.html.com.a dminimsiter.windows.com
+dbshabdjxhbjhbxbjasdhbjhvfjhv  windows  rrewetqwyget fygdhgksjagdksjdddhellow wo rld          hello world ! your computer is hacked by ccl, if you want to solve this problem , please comcat me!    --year
                                                          by:john
                                                     Itwillbe all right.